beatricebock/sm-hugo/content/customers/phhp.md

 +++
 date = "2016-02-22"
-description = "We have had experience in working with other providers, but SandFil's passion in HRM solutions and sincerity in providing their services to their client is exemplary." img = "img/phhp.jpg" title = "PHHP"
+description = "We have had experience in working with other providers, but SandMerit's passion in HRM solutions and sincerity in providing their services to their client is exemplary." img = "img/phhp.jpg" title = "PHHP"